Ansampes/PLPAWeek1/README.md

 III.
 Mastering Machine: this era laid the foundation by optimizing code execution and reducing unnecessary complexity  for more efficient use of computing resources. though not rntirely related to Mastering Machine.

-b.
-Object-Oriented Programming (OOP) and Agile Methodologies (1980s-2000s)
+B. Object-Oriented Programming (OOP) and Agile Methodologies (1980s-2000s)

 I Mastering Complexity: OOP enabled developers to manage complexity by enclosing data and behavior into objects, making software systems more easier to extend and more modular.